M4X40/DirXPlorePython/README.rst

 [1] View Contents
 -----------------

 This lets you view the Files/Subfolders of the Current Directory.
 These are indexed in order by name, descending.
-More information is in :ref:`Content Viewing`
+More information is in ``Content Viewing``

 [2] Type Directory
 ------------------